 Modern surgeries now employ electrocautery dissection, a device which helps plastic surgeons to directly visualize the surgical area and perform surgery with precision - meaning less trauma and associated complications, and a faster recovery.

 One of the main aims of advancing surgical techniques is to ensure better outcomes for patients.
 We also want to reduce the chances of complications from surgery.

-One such BA complication we’re striving to understand more about is capsular contracture (abnormal hardening of the scar tissue around breast implants).
+One such breast augmentation complication we're striving to understand more about is capsular contracture (abnormal hardening of the scar tissue around breast implants).